Andrew Bruce, 11th Earl of Elgin: Family

 The Countess of Elgin and Kincardine was the Patron of both the Royal Caledonian Ball and Edinburgh’s Queen Margaret University.
 The Earl succeeded to the earldoms and other family titles on the death of his father in 1968.

 The Earl celebrated his 100th birthday on the 17 February 2024.
 He was interviewed by the BBC as part of a project to record the memories of Second World War veterans, marking the 80th anniversary of D-Day on 6 June 2024.

-On 15 November 2024, Bruce's wife of 65 years, Victoria, Countess of Elgin, died aged 85.
+On 15 November 2024, Elgin's wife of 65 years, Victoria, Countess of Elgin, died aged 85.